What are facial injections?

 Your dentist will provide you with a full list of after-care instructions in order to minimise side effects.

-Currently, only Coastal Dental Care Kingscliff is offering facial injections.
+Currently, only Coastal Dental Care Runaway Bay, Mudgeeraba and Kingscliff are offering facial injections.
 Book in for a consultation online (make a note: Facial Injections) or give one of our practices a call to receive more information.